Listen to an audio version of this post:

 Before they access the internet at school on either a school or personal device, learners are expected to sign an Acceptable Use Policy.
 This agreement must outline responsible use and the consequences if a learner fails to comply.

-Can school web filters be too restrictive?
+When school web filters are too restrictive

 Restricting content that learners have a constitutional right to view is one of the cons of web filters in schools, according to the American Library Association.
 This can happen when criteria set by the school district are overly restrictive or the web filter misclassifies and blocks educational content.